BRIDAL STYLES

 4. Boho / Vintage

-Description: Flowing fabrics, relaxed and romantic.
+Description: Flowing fabrics, relaxed and romantic, with delicate embroidery.

 Ideal for: Outdoor, rustic, or informal weddings.